Risk of severe life-threatening birth defects caused by lenalidomide:

 Tell your doctor if you do not understand everything you were told about lenalidomide and the REVLIMID REMS program and how to use the birth control methods discussed with your doctor, or if you do not think you will be able to keep appointments.

-Do not donate blood while you are taking lenalidomide, during any breaks in your treatment, and for 4 weeks after your treatment.
+Do not donate blood while you are taking lenalidomide, during any breaks in your treatment, and for 4 weeks after your final dose.

 Do not share lenalidomide with anyone else, even someone who has the same symptoms that you have.